Our Services

 The good news: Many of these causes are treatable.

 Start by evaluating your sleep habits.
-Consider using a Sleep Apnea Syndrome symptom checker if you have risk factors.
+If you're concerned about Sleep Apnea Syndrome, use a free symptom checker to see if your symptoms warrant a professional evaluation.
 Review your medications.
 Adjust your driving patterns if needed.

 Most importantly, speak to a doctor about persistent sleepiness, especially if it affects driving.
 Anything that could be life-threatening or serious deserves medical evaluation.